tmhsplb/opiddailydoc/docs/Infrastructure.md

 in order for ELMAH to log both on the local IIS and on the remote server at AppHarbor.
 It is also necessary to set the connection string alias as described in the Connection String section of the Database tab.

-## Google Maps
-The referral letter generated by OPidDaily includes a static Google Map showing the location of Main Street Ministries.
-A new copy of this map is generated each time a referral letter is requested.
-The map is generated using the Google Maps static map API.
-The key for this API is stored in the
-`<appSettings>` section of Web.config under the name GmapKey.

 ## MkDocs
 This document was created using MkDocs as was the [MkDocs website](http://www.mkdocs.org/) itself.
 MkDocs was installed following the guide on [this page](https://www.sitepoint.com/building-product-documentation-mkdocs/).
 This guide is useful for setting up the environment; however,